-For optimal development, athletes with disabilities need training and competition partners.
-While many able-bodied athletes like to train with a partner for additional encouragement, a training partner may be an absolute necessity and integral part of the sport for some athletes with disabilities.
+For optimal development, athletes with diverse abilities need training and competition partners.
+While many able-bodied athletes like to train with a partner for additional encouragement, a training partner may be an absolute necessity and integral part of the sport for some athletes with diverse abilities.
 For example, cyclists who are blind cannot train or race without a sighted pilot, while a boccia athlete with severe cerebral palsy cannot train without a partner to retrieve balls.

-To continue to improve sport performance among athletes with disabilities, training and competition partners need to be equally committed to their sport, and they need to be recognized as athletes in their own right.
-As individual athletes with disabilities improve their performance, there may be a need to replace existing (and sometimes long-time) training and competition partners with new partners whose athletic performance can keep pace with that of the athlete.
-Athletes with disabilities cannot improve if they seriously out-perform the partner who is working with them, and they should not feel obligated to remain with an able-bodied training and competition partner if they feel the partner is holding them back.
+To continue to improve sport performance among athletes with diverse abilities, training and competition partners need to be equally committed to their sport, and they need to be recognized as athletes in their own right.
+As individual athletes with diverse abilities improve their performance, there may be a need to replace existing (and sometimes long-time) training and competition partners with new partners whose athletic performance can keep pace with that of the athlete.
+Athletes with diverse abilities cannot improve if they seriously out-perform the partner who is working with them, and they should not feel obligated to remain with an able-bodied training and competition partner if they feel the partner is holding them back.

-Sport and physical activity organizations need to make the recruitment and training of able-bodied competition and training partners an integral part of their sport development strategy.
-At the same time, coaches need to pay more attention to optimizing the very close relationship needed between athletes with disabilities and their able-bodied guides.
+Sport and physical activity organizations need to make the recruitment and training of able-bodied competition and training partners an integral part of their sport -development strategy.
+At the same time, coaches need to pay more attention to optimizing the very close relationship needed between athletes with diverse abilities and their able-bodied guides.

-Above all, sports need to ensure that the performance of athletes with disabilities is never compromised by performance limitations of guides, pilots, and other able-bodied training and competition partners.
+Above all, sports need to ensure that the performance of athletes with diverse abilities is never compromised by performance limitations of guides, pilots, and other able-bodied training and competition partners.